Psychological horror (film and television): Effects on audiences

 Researchers questioning why college students would pay to watch a horror movie in theaters concluded how "the fictional nature of horror films affords viewers a sense of control by placing psychological distance between them and the violent acts they have witnessed."
 Horror movies allow for audiences to experience fear at a distance.
 Viewers are perfectly aware that what they witness on the big screen is not real since it does not resemble their lives or present realities.
-This is especially true in regards to supernatural horror, which can illustrate individuals or inanimate objects under the influence of a ghost, demon, or undefined entity through possession, and traditional horror films that present otherworldly terrors like the monster in Mary Shelly’s Frankenstein or Freddy Krueger in The Nightmare on Elm Street.

 Although, since psychological horror delves further into the complex human psyche, portraying the internal horrors of mental illness or deception, the distance between viewers and what occurs on the big screen is much more narrow.
-Psychologist Glenn D. Walters reasons in his paper “Understanding the Popular Appeal of Horror Cinema: An Integrated Interactive Model” how, in addition to introducing fantastical experiences and meticulous cinematic techniques, another motivation for watching horror is the horror genre’s relevance.
-Academic Michelle Park writes: “The audience finds some kind of relevance in the film, whether it can be universal like the fear of death, the unknown, or cultural, social, religious relevance.
+Psychologist Glenn D. Walters reasons in his paper "Understanding the Popular Appeal of Horror Cinema: An Integrated Interactive Model" how, in addition to introducing fantastical experiences and meticulous cinematic techniques, another motivation for watching horror is the horror genre's relevance.
+Academic Michelle Park writes: "The audience finds some kind of relevance in the film, whether it can be universal like the fear of death, the unknown, or cultural, social, religious relevance.
 For example, South Korea is a highly competitive country and is one of the countries with the highest suicidal deaths.
 Because of strict studies in middle school and high schools, many students commit suicide by falling off of the rooftop of their school.
-There are many films with young girls coming back to haunt their enemies with long black hair and pale skin—a highly profitable film genre due to its social relevance.”
+There are many films with young girls coming back to haunt their enemies with long black hair and pale skin—a highly profitable film genre due to its social relevance."

 Whether or not the audience is emotionally distant from horror films, generally, the human body will follow the fight-flight-freeze response.
 Abigail Marsh, a psychology professor, breaks down human responses to fear as it pertains to chemicals in the brain.
-She illustrates how the fear “signal” travels to the base of the brain (the amygdala) and fires glutamate into two regions of the brain.
+She illustrates how the fear "signal" travels to the base of the brain (the amygdala) and fires glutamate into two regions of the brain.
 One region causes viewers to involuntarily freeze or leap away, and the other triggers the fight-flight-freeze instinct (located in the hypothalamus).
 Heightened heart rate and blood pressure cause a swell in adrenaline.
-Park learned in an interview with Marsh how freezing was an “evolutionary response to keep [...] hidden from predators,” and “adrenaline helps [...] to run away quickly, and fight.”
+Park learned in an interview with Marsh how freezing was an "evolutionary response to keep [...] hidden from predators," and "adrenaline helps [...] to run away quickly, and fight."

-Dr. Deirdre Johnston’s (1995) study, however, categorized different responses to horror into the following four profiles: gore watchers, thriller watchers, independent watchers, and problem watchers…
+Dr. Deirdre Johnston's (1995) study, however, categorized different responses to horror into the following four profiles: gore watchers, thriller watchers, independent watchers, and problem watchers.